ritza-co/internal-articles/css framework vs.md

+# Tailwind CSS vs. Bootstrap vs. Material UI vs. Styled Components vs. Bulma vs. SASS
+When it comes to CSS frameworks, the sheer number of available options can sometimes be a major obstacle in itself.
+Let's take a look at some of the choices and the major differences between them to help you decide on a framework that works for you.

 ## Bootstrap vs. Tailwind CSS

-For good reason, *Bootstrap* is the most popular CSS framework in this comparison.
-With many years and versions behind bootstrap, it is a trusted go-to framework that has kept itself up to date.
+*Bootstrap* is a popular CSS framework that has been around for a decade(at the time of this article).
+Bootstrap takes on a responsive, mobile-first approach.

 *Tailwind CSS* is a relatively newer framework and way of styling HTML that challenges established conventions.

-Consider *Bootstrap* if you prefer an established design system that comes with predefined design choices.
+Consider *Bootstrap* if you prefer an established design system that comes with predefined design templates.

-Consider *Tailwind CSS* if you are welcoming of using a newer rapid approach that essentially populates your markup in an effort to create custom UI components.
+Consider *Tailwind CSS* if you are welcoming of using a newer approach that essentially populates your markup in an effort to create custom UI components.

 ## Material UI vs. Tailwind CSS
 *Material UI* is a React components library based on Google's Material design.